rstamatov/pyfix3d/README.md

 Specific installation for different operating systems is outlined below.
 ## Windows
-My3D Space was developed on Windows and extensively tested, so we recommend using it on Windows if possible.
+Pyfix3d was developed on Windows and extensively tested, so we recommend using it on Windows if possible.

 1. Make sure you have Visual C++ Development Tools version 14.0 or higher.